bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
-- [ ] **Active Goals - Mar 30 Sprint**
+- [ ] **Active Goals - Apr 30 Sprint - Cooldown**
+	- [ ] Transfer phone notes.
+	- [ ] **Fix Bugs from Playtesting**
+		- [x] Issue with nemesis crashing at end.
+We should examine how Voyage is handled again, it is very clumsy.
+		- [x] Boar monster - bury for 1 payoff.
+		- [x] Centaur - has tags it shouldn't (empusa, no target)
+		- [x] Empusa - Transform doesn't seem to mark coins as player owned.
+Check any other places we are using init_coin recently for this same issue (I believe the only other transforms are Meliae and Typhon)
+		- [x] Keres - either the tooltip is wrong or we should increase the penalty increase amount
+		- [x] Proteus overlay does not disappear imemdiately when locked in.
+		- [x] Desecrate clears itself after the toss (possibly is being overwritten by curse
+		- [x] TrialData is not being clearled properly from teh previous runs.
+		- [ ] Tooltips for statuses are not showing.
+		- [ ] Tetrobol - color change from blue to, maybe white
+		- [ ] Payoff coins that have a basic soul power should still use a special icon.
+			- [ ] Orion - should use icon.
+			- [ ] Aeneas - should use icon.
-	- [ ] **Content - Thursday/Friday**
+			- [ ] Achilles - make a new icon for the heads.
+The tails keeps the heel icon.
+		- [ ] MouseWatcher seems to create lag.
+Profile this.
+		- [ ] Increase the price multiplier for Obols a bit more.
+		- [x] Ensure boreas cannot be used on monsters.
+		- [ ] Icarus - include a warning indicator above (flashing exclaimiation point) if all coins are on heads.
+We can also add this for Achilles on tails.
+		- [ ] Thorns turn animation may not be working properly (check obol), unconfirmed
+		- [ ] Curse and Doomed icon should be brighter purple.
+Blends too much with background.
+		- [ ] Numbers on face label of labyrinth walls is inconsistent.
+		- [ ] Minotaur tooltip should show charges even when 1.
+		- [ ] EnemyRow should be a few pixels lower.
+		- [ ] When triggering payoffs, after winning the minotaur trial, we don't need to keep going.
+This cuases a use after free crash.
+In payoff, when iterating on enemy row, simply skip over coins that hvae been freed or marked for destroy.
+		- [x] Prometheus is doing something weird on upgrade (?) - I think the flame number both in tooltip and in the corner is not showing the decimal places when it should.
+		- [ ] Add "Ignite heals instead of hurts" back to Heph passive as a slight bonus.
+		- [ ] Charon's malice particles reset after each payoff.
+Don't do that.
+		- [x] Prometheus tooltip should be more clear that it is a permanent forever boost.
+		- [ ] When you die, when you start a new run, there are still malice particles from Charon for a second.
+		- [ ] Dolos tooltip should be more clear that it is permanent.
+		- [ ] Cursed/Blessed may have broken visual indicators; should have scanline?
+		- [ ] Something wrong with Dike, game crashes when used.
+		- [ ] Make the heal heart green instead of red.
+		- [ ] Proteus should not be able to tranbsform into a Proteus.
+		- [ ] Tantalus face label text should be blue, as it is a special type of gain souls power.
-		- [ ] **New Trials** Global.is_passive_active(Global.TRIAL_MALAISE_FAMILY)
+		- [ ] Telemachus - add border back to icon.
-		- [ ] Global.emit_signal("passive_triggered", Global.TRIAL_POWER_FAMILY_MISFORTUNE)
+		- [ ] Primed effect is too harsh, make it more slight.
+		- [ ] If you have a pentobol or drachma and not heph token, it still displays an upgrade price of 0.
+This can happen from telemachus.
+Can_upgrade should return false here.
+		- [ ] Upgrading an Obol (generic) in the shop does not properly update the tooltip or face label.
+I shoudl also check for Aeneas... thinking maybe we are not calling to update the payoff amount but we should.
-			- [ ] Level 1
+		- [ ] Achilles should be a bit weaker.
-				- [x] Torment - You cannot use the same power twice in a row.
-				- [x] Malaise - Whenever you use a power, all your coins lose a charge.
-				- [x] Vivisepulture - At the start of the round: Your leftmost 2 coins are buried for 20 tosses.
+		- [x] Soul to life conversion - make sure this is like 1 to 5 still.
+		- [ ] After a trial round, the end round button was still showing a quota.
+		- [ ] Echidna and Typhon should spawn some monsters at the start of their fight too.
-				- [x] Immolation - After you activate a coin's power, Ignite it.
+		- [x] Manticore - downgrade a coin twice.
-				- [x] Vengeance - After payoff, curse your highest value heads coin.
+		- [x] Hypnos - make it not work on nemesis.
+		- [ ] Trial icons on map should glow red, not purple.
+	- [ ] **Balance Tweaks**
+		- [ ] Monsters should be stronger.
+		- [ ] Charon's malice should activate a bit more often.
+		- [ ] Monsters spawned by Charon should scale denom with round_count.
+		- [ ] "Souls are mine!
+None for you!" - not sure if this is working.
+		- [x] Nerf Helios.
+	- [ ] **Remaining Trial Work**
-			- [ ] Level 2
+		- [ ] Torment
-				- [x] Petrification - Turn all power coins to stone (applies at start of round, and also after each payoff)
-				- [x]  Silence - After each payoff, bury the leftmost possible coin for 10 tosses.
+			- [ ] Bug - Prevents you from using a power on the coin you used last time, because it sees you clicking on that coin and thinks you are trying to activate it.
+We only need the error message if the active power is null.
-				- [x]  Singularity - Power coins have only a single charge.
+		- [ ]  Singularity - Power coins have only a single charge.
 			- [ ] spawned coins (ie dionysus) can cheat this; figure out if we want to prevent this and how (ignoring the ignore_trials flag in _calculate_charge_amount might help but idk about side effects)
-				- [x]  Gating - reduce payoffs greater than 10 to 1.
+			- [ ] we should apply this effect at the start of the trial visually
+			- [ ] ideally, maximum number of charges should also display as 1.
+			- [ ] better implementation - when we would get the charges for denom, return 1.
+This should be done through a getter as well.
+Will require some refactor.
-				- [x] Vainglory - After a coin lands on heads: Curse it.
+		- [ ] Vainglory - After a coin lands on heads: Curse it.
 			- [ ] might not be lighting up properly but idk, check
-				- [x] Polarization - Payoff coins land on tails 90% of the time.
+		- [ ] Polarization - Payoff coins land on tails 90% of the time.
 			- [ ] might not be lighting up properly but idk
-			- [ ] later; level 2
+		- [ ] **Add Remaining Trials**
 			- [ ] Tribulations - Randomly apply 3 negative statuses to random coins after each toss.
 			- [ ] Adversity - At the start of the round - 3 indestructable monsters spawn.
 			- [ ] Fate - Coins cannot be reflipped.
 	- [ ] **Tutorial Tuning**
-		- [ ] fixed?
+		- [ ] verify fixes
 			- [ ] During the round, once a player has enough souls, Charon interrupts (just once) to explain that you can click the enemy to destroy it.
 			- [ ] Make sure you cannot cancel the power with right click WHILE there is a dialogue open.
 			- [ ] Allow the patron token to be hovered WHILE charon is talking about patron passive trigger
 			- [ ] Monster text is too long
+	- [ ] **Coin Power Refactor
+		- [ ] Expand PowerFamily interface so that it contains additional functions:
+			- [ ] use_power
+			- [ ] can_use_power
+			- [ ] get_error_message
+		- [ ] Replace the huge match statements in game.gd with calls to these.
+		- [ ] Move PowerFamily into a separate autoload singleton and have it create its subclasses there.
+		- [ ]  When a power is active, coins that are valid targets should be highlighted.
+Use can_use_power to determine if a target is valid.

-	- [ ] **New Characters**
+		- [ ] Buried coins should not light up when hovered with a power.
-		- [ ] The Merchant - can sell coins to shop, no upgrade.
+	- [ ] **Global Refactor**
-		- [ ] The Archon - All lose life powers are replaced with (simple) gain souls.
-Monsters with lose life become lose souls.
-7 life, 1 life per toss (no ante).
-Boss is 10 life.
+		- [ ] Break out pieces of Global.gd into separate autoload singletons where possible.
-			- [ ] absolutely no gain life powers; also remove athena
+	- [ ] **Info View**
-		- [ ] The Emperor - Power coins don't recharge until the end of the round, but have twice as many charges.
-		- [ ] The Child - uses shorter 5 length voyage; earn twice as many souls; you start with three random additional coins depending on your patron choice.
+		- [ ] Holding alt will (while held), change appearance of coins to be more informational.
+			- [ ] Coin label - replaced with the ICON for that coin.
-	- [ ] Coin exclusion list per character to block bad interactions.
+			- [ ] Coin above - shows an icon for heads or tails.
+			- [ ] Shows coin limit somewhere.

 **Charon's Obol Release**
 - [ ] **Tooltip Evolution - 1 week**